ankitects/anki-manual/src/deck-options.md

 Your review history may be incomplete for two reasons:

-- Because you're using the "ignore cards reviewed before" option.
+- Because you're using the **Ignore cards reviewed before** option.
 - Because you previously deleted review logs to free up space, or imported material from a different SRS program.

 The latter is quite rare, so unless you're using the former option, you probably don't need to adjust this setting.